Morgue: (336) 318-6922

 It is the legal next-of-kin or power of attorney’s responsibility to contact a funeral service and to begin making arrangements.
-It is also important for you to let us know as soon as a funeral or cremation service has been chosen by calling 336-318-6922.
-A final decision and arrangements with the funeral/cremation service must be made within 72 hours of the death.
+It is also essential for you to let us know as soon as a funeral or cremation service has been chosen by calling 336-318-6922.
+A final decision and arrangements for the funeral/cremation service must be made within 72 hours of the death.

 Once a funeral home or cremation service has been confirmed, we will contact that service to make arrangements for them to pick up the decedent.

 If an autopsy was not conducted, then the death certificate will list a specific cause of death and can be obtained from the funeral or cremation service.
 If an autopsy was conducted, the death certificate will be temporary - with the cause of death listed as “pending.”
 The funeral director should be able to explain everything you need to know about the death certificate and the next steps you will need to take.

 When arriving at the local morgue, personal property on or about the decedent will be kept secure.
 The legal next-of-kin or power of attorney will be contacted to make arrangements to pick up the personal property, or it may be sent with the funeral service.